bxdoan/bxdoan/README.md

 <div align="center">

-> Whether you think you can or you think you can’t, you’re right.
+> People become stronger because they have memories they can’t forget.

-> — Henry Ford —
+> — Tsunade —

 </div>